lit/lit.dev/packages/lit-dev-content/site/guide/composition/controllers.md

 ## Writing a controller

-Reactive controllers can be implemented in a number of ways, but we'll focus on using JavaScript classes, with constructors for initialization and methods for lifecycles.
+A reactive controller is an object associated with a host component, which implements one or more host lifecycle callbacks or interacts with its host.
+It can be implemented in a number of ways, but we'll focus on using JavaScript classes, with constructors for initialization and methods for lifecycles.

 ### Controller initialization